neilgee/transform/README.txt

 https://wpbeaches.com

 INSTALL
-1. Upload the Altitude Pro theme folder via FTP to your wp-content/themes/ directory.
+1. Upload the Transform Pro theme folder via FTP to your wp-content/themes/ directory.
 (The Genesis parent theme needs to be in the wp-content/themes/ directory as well.)
 2. Go to your WordPress dashboard and select Appearance.
-3. Activate the Altitude Pro theme.
+3. Activate the Transform Pro theme.
 4. Inside your WordPress dashboard, go to Genesis > Theme Settings and configure them to your liking.
-To set up the theme like the demo, please visit http://my.studiopress.com/setup/altitude-pro-theme/.
+To set up the theme like the demo, please visit http://my.studiopress.com/setup/Transform-pro-theme/.

 WIDGET AREAS
 Primary Sidebar - This is the primary sidebar if you are using the Content/Sidebar or Sidebar/Conent Site Layout option.